 - Classic owners have better driving records as a group because they want to keep their restored cars in good shape.

 Who insures classic cars?

-Classic car insurance usually offers better rates, more complete coverage and lower premiums than standard auto insurance, without the high deductibles.
-However, these lower costs usually come at the price of voluntary restrictions on how much and how far your car can be driven and the ways in which the car is stored.
+Classic car insurance usually offers better rates, more complete insurance coverage and lower premiums for full coverage and liability insurance than a standard auto insurance policy, without the high deductibles.
+However, these lower costs usually come at the price of voluntary restrictions on how much and how far your car can be driven, replacement parts used and the ways in which the car is stored.
 Additional documentation may be needed to prove that you have a newer car for daily driving and that the car is in good condition.
 Given the savings of up to 40 percent over standard policies, it’s in every classic owner’s interest to go with specialty insurers to cover any classic car.